Xe/site/blog/coding-on-an-ipad-2018-04-14-2018.markdown

 ## iPad-local Development

-This surprised me just about as much as this header is surpsing you to read it.
+Of all of the things to say going into owning an iPad, I never thought I'd say that I like the experience of developing from it locally.
 Apple has done a phenomenal job at setting up a secure device.
 It is hard to run arbitrary unsigned code on it.

-However, development is more than just running the code, development is also writing the code.
-For writing the code, I've been loving Texastic and Working
+However, development is more than just running the code, development is also _writing_ it.
+For writing the code, I've been loving Texastic and Working Copy:
-Copy:

 ![](https://i.imgur.com/5RVt52w.png)